This Is What Whales Are Betting On Marathon Oil - Benzinga

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for Marathon Oil options trades today is 4079.5 with a total volume of 13,555.00.
+This data can help you track the liquidity and interest for Marathon Oil's options for a given strike price.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for Marathon Oil's big money trades within a strike price range of $15.0 to $27.0 over the last 30 days.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Marathon Oil's whale activity within a strike price range from $15.0 to $26.0 in the last 30 days.

 Marathon Oil Option Volume And Open Interest Over Last 30 Days